 Every so often, though, you’ll have a counterproductive day at work and need to pick up the slack before bed.
 But this situation raises an important question: If you’re going to stay up late working, how do you stay productive?

-Below are 21 tips to help keep you productive into the early hours of the morning.
+Below are 21 productivity tips to help keep you alert and efficient into the early hours of the morning.

 1) Practice yoga or meditation.

 Practicing yoga helps alleviate both stress and mental fatigue, resulting in improved productivity and a relaxed mindset.
 Studies have shown that stress can make us less productive.
 In light of the data, spending a mere 15 minutes meditating can make an immediate difference in nighttime productivity.

 Research has revealed that taking regular breaks prior to starting a new project can result in improved productivity.
 After the work day is over, a small 20-minute relaxation period can play a major role in your productivity during the next few hours.

 According to Contently, working on large goals with a tight deadline results in our best work.
 For example, starting a project at 7 p.m. and establishing a hard deadline of 1 a.m. will improve productivity versus saying, “I’ll get this done tomorrow.”

 4) Write down your goals.